 - Hopper's commercial in The Muppet Movie is so painfully bad, it's the reason why he wants Kermit to be his spokesman - or spokesfrog, anyway.

 - The family Bros.
 Bar-B-Q in Friday After Next is an example.
-It tastes so good, makes you want to slap your mama!
-Willie actually did slap his mama on film.
+Barbeque tastes so good, makes you want to slap your mama!
+Willie proceeds to slap his mama for real.
 Craig's said you might have missed it because they only have enough money for a 15 second spot.

 - John Waters wanted to get a local wig shop owner to narrate Pink Flamingos because of the horrible Baltimore accent he used in commercials.
 When he refused, Waters impersonated his style for the film.